Editor’s note (September 2021): This post has been updated to include new information about ActiveMQ Artemis.

 If you see high disk activity, it could mean that your broker is very busy, especially if you also see high

 AddressSize (from Artemis).
 If this is the case, you should consider distributing messaging activity across multiple nodes by creating a network of ActiveMQ Classic brokers or a cluster of Artemis servers.

 Making meaning of the metrics

 ActiveMQ metrics can help you proactively maintain your messaging infrastructure, providing you with information you need to investigate errors, missing messages, and unexpected latency.
 In this post, we’ve looked at the metrics you can collect from ActiveMQ, and highlighted some that are particularly valuable to monitor.
-In part 2 of this series, we’ll show you some of the tools you can use to gather metrics from your ActiveMQ brokers, queues, and topics.
+In Part 2 of this series, we’ll show you some of the tools you can use to gather metrics from your ActiveMQ brokers, destinations, and addresses.

 We’d like to thank Gary Tully of Red Hat for his technical review of this series.